Noaaan/MythicMetals/PATCHNOTES.md

 - Banglum Ores have a higher chance to explode when placed in The Nether.
 - You can use Banglum Chunks in order to upgrade Banglum to Legendary Banglum, with various natural enchants
   - The set has Spiked Helm (Thorns which always activates), Blast Protection 6, Projectile Protection 5, and Feather Falling 4.
+  - The pickaxe has a powerful explosion ability, which lets you create strip-mines easily
-- Banglum Chunks are recieved as a rare drop from Banglum Ores (0.2%) and Nether Banglum Ore (4%).
+- Banglum Chunks are recieved as a rare drop from Banglum Ore (0.2%) and Nether Banglum Ore (3%).
+- Added Banglum TNT, which has the same explosive power as an End Crystal.

-Aquarium has been buffed following the EnchantGiver replacement:
+### Aquarium has been buffed following the EnchantGiver replacement:
 - All the natural enchantments have been increased by one level
 - A new item, the **Aquarium Pearl** has been added as a rare drop from Aquarium
   - This item can be used in order to craft a Trident from Prismarine Shards and a Heart of the Sea